daronphang/coding_resources/javascript/angular/forms.md

 ## Approaches:
 1) Template-Driven: Angular infers the form object from DOM.
+Uses NgModel directive to create form control.
 2) Reactive: Form is created programmatically and synchronized with the DOM.
+Uses FormControl directive.

 ## Template-Driven:
 ```javascript